ehazlett/shipyard/readme.md

 * Note: for attaching to containers you must have access to the docker host.
 This will change in the future.

+# API
+Shipyard also has a RESTful JSON based API.

+See https://github.com/ehazlett/shipyard/wiki/API for API details.

 # Applications
 Applications are groups of containers that are accessible by a domain name.
 The easiest